Los Angeles California

 The comedian who suicided.

-Steve Lubetkin is probably one of the spirits who enjoy watching the new comedians perform on stage.
+Steve Lubetkin is probably one of the spirits who enjoys watching the new comedians perform on stage.

 Like the Quiet Hours

-Besides the entity of Steve Lubetkin, there are at least 5 spirits that hang around the building; all that originate from the 1930s, 1940s and 1950s, probably as a result of Mob activities.
+Besides the entity of Steve Lubetkin, there are at least 5 spirits that hang around the building, all originating from the 1930s through the 1950s, probably as a result of Mob activities.

-They become most active when the place is quiet, especially in the early morning hours.
-Though, they have been known to be active during different times of the day and evening hours as well.
+They become most active when the place is quiet, especially in the early morning hours, though they have been known to be active at other times as well.

 Pranksters at play in the Main Showroom